 Can you remember every dance you’ve ever danced?

 Wallflower is a dance marathon, a game that alters according to the players.
+A group of performers on stage trying to remember every dance they’ve ever danced.

 Memories of dancing alone all night at a party; of whirling across the stage at the Paris Opera Ballet; of silently, slowly revolving with a new lover on a canal boat at night; of a repeated tic – a bodily habit that feels like dancing; of walking alongside their mother; of racing with a dog across a beach; of dizzily spinning children; of weeping and dancing; of hitting the mark for Anne Teresa De Keersmaeker….